 While there are literally pages of symptom checker apps in the Google Play Store and iTunes, now Google has added a new layer of results for mobile queries it identifies as symptom or illness related.

-Even Microsofts Bing is working on ways to predict a user’s ailment by analysing their search history, researchers reporting that they could identify from 5 to 15 percent of pancreatic cases with false positive rates of as low as one in 100,000.
+Even Microsoft’s Bing is working on ways to predict a user’s ailment by analyzing their search history, researchers reported that they could identify from 5 to 15 percent of pancreatic cases with false-positive rates of as low as one in 100,000.

 How Comfortable Are We With Symptom Checkers?

 Which symptom checkers are best?
-We tried out eight free popular online and smartphone symptom checkers to help you decide which is best for you.
+We tried out nine free popular online and smartphone symptom checkers to help you decide which is best for you.

 With nearly 1.2 million views annually, the Mayo Clinic Symptom Checker offers a list of both adult and child symptoms, then triages the user after selecting the general symptom.
 The patient is then directed to very specific related factors.
 The user can add as many specific symptoms as desired.
 Finally, a list of possible causes and a comparison of the associated factors are offered.